pierlumanzu/nsma/README.md

 pip install nsma
 ```

-Note that, for a successful installation, you need Python v3.10.6 in your Conda environment.
+Note that, for a successful installation, you need Python v3.9 or higher in your Conda environment.

 Below, an example of library usage is proposed.